remy727/javascript-quizzes/README.md

 #### Question 6

-What is the output of the following code?
+What is the output of the following code snippet?
 ```js
 print(2 * 3 ** 3 / 6)
 ```